Chippewa River (Wisconsin): Journey of a log

 By the 1850s, the sawmills were binding the sawed pine lumber into rafts to float down the lower Chippewa to markets on the Mississippi.
 The rough-sawed lumber from the sawmill was first assembled into a "crib" in a rafting shed beside the river.
 A crib was a packet of boards 16 feet by 16 or 32 feet and stacked almost a yard deep, pinned together in a frame with tough elm or ironwood roots.
 When slid from the shed into the river, the top of this crib floated a few inches above the water.
 Seven of these cribs were linked end to end into a "string," and a 34-foot steering oar was mounted on the back of the string and one on the front.
 Then four strings were connected side by side to make what was called a "Chippewa raft."
 A crew of about ten men would take this raft down the Chippewa to the Mississippi.
 In early years only the current propelled them but after 1879 some rafts were pushed by steamboats.
 At the Mississippi several Chippewa rafts were joined together into a larger "Mississippi raft."
 The largest of these carried millions of board feet of lumber and covered acres.
 Their destinations were lumber yards in places like Dubuque, Rock Island, and St. Louis.
-Over on the Wisconsin River, rafting stopped when the railroad arrived because of shifting sandbars in the lower river, but rafting continued on the Chippewa after the railroad reached Eau Claire because it remained cheaper to float huge amounts of wood down the Chippewa and Mississippi than to haul them on railcars.
+Over on the Wisconsin River, rafting stopped when the railroad arrived because of shifting sandbars in the lower river, but rafting continued on the Chippewa even after the railroad reached Eau Claire because it remained cheaper to float huge amounts of wood down the Chippewa and Mississippi than to haul them on railcars.